 "Has three brightness modes: high, low, and strobe, so you always have the perfect lighting level."

 Best Super-Compact: Streamlight Nano Light Mini Flashlight at Amazon

 "It’s strong enough to adequately light up a dark path at night."

 With a bright LED beam and a compact shape, this ThruNite flashlight is as close to ideal as we’ve found in a travel flashlight, with a hard-wearing exterior.
 It takes AA batteries, so there are no worries about searching for an outlet to recharge it, and they produce a 500-lumen beam, which is more than enough to light up even the darkest corners and paths.
 That being said, you can go a little less bright if you’d like: There’s a useful firefly mode that’s handy at night—you can turn it on this ultra-low setting when your eyes are already adjusted to the dark so you don’t blind yourself.
 At just over two ounces, it’s also extremely lightweight, which is perfect for ultralight backpackers or hikers who don’t want to weigh themselves down with a heavy load.

 Plus, it won’t roll on flat surfaces and can survive short drops (both off a ledge and into the water) with ease.
-Should it all go south, the flashlight comes with a 30-day free replacement guarantee and a lifetime limited warranty.
+Should it all go south, the flashlight comes with a 30-day free replacement guarantee.

 Best Super-Bright Beam: Yifeng XML-T6 1000 Lumens Super Bright CREE LED Tactical Flashlight